hmrc/assets-frontend/assets/patterns/messages/README.md

 # Messages

-This pattern is used to display messages sent to a user from an HMRC service.
+This pattern displays messages sent to a user from an HMRC service.

 ## When to use this pattern

 Use this pattern when a service needs to send messages to users.
-The messages are not deleted and can be referred back to at any time.
+The messages are not deleted and the user can read them at any time.

 ### When not to use this pattern

 Do not use this as the only way of sharing important or time-sensitive information with a user.
-Only display messages when users are signed in to a service.
+Only display messages when users sign in to a service.

 ## How it works